TheBigSneeze/inst377_final-quizzel/README.md

-# INST377_Final-Quizzes
+# INST377_Quizzes
-For the INST377 Final project

 Quizzle
 The Idea Creator!

 Our web application develops ideas for our users.
 Whether it is a meal, hobby, movie recommendation or other challenge.
-Our application gives ideas on these topics, based on customizations to help give them ideas on what to do!
+Our application gives ideas on these topics, based on customizations to help give them ideas on what to do.

 Our application is for anyone on any device type.

-Link to Developer Manual

 We used Quizapi and Supabase as api.